WilliamYi96/williamyi96.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
+* 2025.02.
+Invited as a reviewer for ACM Multimedia and NeurIPS 2025.
 * <span style="color:red">New!!</span> **2025.01.
 Our paper [SymWanda](https://arxiv.org/abs/2501.18980) is available on arXiv!**
 * 2025.01.
-Accepted the invitation to serve as a reviewer for IEEE Transactions on Mobile Computing.
+Reviewer for IEEE Transactions on Mobile Computing (TMC) x2.
 * 2024.12.
 Invited to serve as a reviewer for ICML 2025.
 * 2024.12.
 Attending NeurIPS 2024 in Vancouver, Canada.
 If you're also here, let's connect!
 * <span style="color:red">New!!</span> 2024.10.
 Our paper [Cohort Squeeze](https://arxiv.org/abs/2406.01115) has been accepted by NeurIPS [FL@FM Workshop](https://federated-learning.org/fl@fm-neurips-2024/) as an Oral!